pkmnya/dolphi/README.md

 > **Beta Warning**
 > Dolphi is currently in its Beta stage.
 While core features and Windows compatibility (including file handling, permissions, and path processing) have been tested, the tool performs fundamental file operations like extraction, installation, and uninstallation.
 Please ensure you back up important data before use.

+Dolphi lets you send files like an application: one small executable（128KB）, double-click, ready to use.

 ### Core Features